Truck & Bus Driver/Instructor

 What Truck & Bus Driver/Instructor Majors Need to Know

-People with careers related to truck and bus driver/commercial vehicle operator and instructor were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to truck and bus driver/commercial vehicle operator and instructor and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Truck and Bus Driver/Commercial Vehicle Operator and Instructor Majors